 Giving Form

-The skin that surrounds the giving form is 100% customizable to fit your organization and campaigns.
+The giving form is where donors complete their gifts.
 Through settings in Path and Pitch setup you can toggle certain aspects of the giving form, but special care has already been taken to reduce the form to as few fields and as few clicks as possible, so there isn't a lot left to toggle.

 Adding Gifts